 A saint clad in shining armour raises his sword to strike a hideous demon beneath his feet.
 This is the Archangel Michael fighting the devil, as described in the Book of Revelation.

-What 3 words: wide.wobbles.diverged
+What 3 words: coverings.dressing.roaring

 176.5 × 191 cm